In my list of the best meditation chairs, I’ve included all the best meditation seats for you based on your individual needs.

-The Mulu Floor chair isn’t necessarily a meditation chair.
+The Mulu isn’t necessarily a meditation chair.
 It is also great for office, home, or pretty much anywhere.
-You can use it for sitting or lying down, and the cushion is really comfortable.
-It’s great for travelling with to.
+You can use it for sitting or lying down, and the cushion is remarkably comfortable.
+It’s great for travelling with too.

-The Mulu Floor Chair features six different positions and can even be laid down completely flat so you can lie on it.
-Design wise it looks nice and modern if that’s your style, and the reinforced steel means it is plenty durable enough.
+It features six different positions and can even be laid down completely flat so you can lie on it.
+Design-wise it looks subtle and modern if that’s your style, and the reinforced steel means it is plenty durable enough.
 It also has a removable cover so you can wash it easily if you spill your smoothie on it.